Posted on

 Since employees may have the tendency to misuse company property, such as mobile devices, it is advisable for employers to use mobile spying technology.
 Whenever employers feel that their employees are not using the devices properly or are imprudent in their use of company resources that may result to unwanted expenses, it would be essential to monitor how employees are using their mobile devices to collect evidence against them.
 Read more…

-Updated on by in Social Media
+by Quertime Writer in Social Media

 The social networking bug has bitten and gone viral.
 With invitations to join Facebook, Twitter, LinkedIn, Google Plus, MySpace and many more streaming through the inbox and endless new networks cropping up by the day, connecting with friends, family and business associates all on one platform, has never been easier.